 The community environment of the Loyola Clinical Centers reflects Loyola's devotion to education, service, and holistic care—proving that comprehensive service can truly benefit the community, students, and professionals.

-Division Director, Behavioral Health & Assessment Services
+Behavioral Health and Assessment Services

 For questions about psychotherapy, contact: